vitaliyzolotoy/viter.conf/README.md

 viter-conf
 ==========

-nginx and node-ubic config for viter
+Nginx and Ubic configs for viter